tinyplex/tinybase/site/guides/10_releases.md

 This release includes the new persister-electric-sql module, which provides a Persister for [ElectricSQL](https://electric-sql.com/) client databases.

-Use this Persister by passing in a reference to the Electric client; something
+Use the Persister by passing in a reference to the Electric client to the createElectricSqlPersister function; something like:
-like:

 ```js yolo
 const electric = await electrify(connection, schema, config);